phetsims/fourier-making-waves/doc/implementation-notes.md

 **Memory Management**

-* **Dynamic allocation**: Most things in this sim are allocated at startup, and exist for the lifetime of the simulation.
+* **Dynamic allocation**: Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
 The exceptions to that are: `Vector2` and [FourierComponent](https://github.com/phetsims/fourier-making-waves/blob/master/js/wavepacket/model/FourierComponent.js)
   .